NeoSeo/Obsidian/Daily Done List.md

 [[2024-01-29]] Learnt rollup and cube clause with group by

-[[2024-02-04]] Closed acquisition part in growth hacking, we need to specify ROAS window range for each cha
+[[2024-02-04]] Closed acquisition part in growth hacking, we need to specify ROAS window range for each channel to measure effects
+Learnt analytics of SQL. rank(), dense_rank, row_number() over (partition by ~ order by), but window function isn't required.
+Attend also **nulls last** clause to processs null in ranks
+Window functions are used in arregation function like max(),min(),sum(),avg(),count() We use window function such as rows between unbounded preceding and current row (or range unbounded preceding and current row)